 The second courtyard is the location of the Diwan-i-Am, or hall of Public Audience.
 This is where the king would hear issues from his people and hand down rulings on issues of public discourse.

 From here we entered the maharanja’s apartments, the royal palace and living quarters of the king.
-We entered through Ganesh Pol, a gorgeous door decorated with frescoed arches made more beautiful by the well-placed lighting features.
+We entered through Ganesh Pol, a gorgeous door decorated with frescoed arches.
+The scene is made more beautiful by the well-placed lighting features.

 The royal apartments surround a third courtyard and the Jai Mandir, or Hall of Victory.
 The Jai Mandir is utterly stunning, inlaid panels and mirror features show off carved marble and stunning designs.